 - 1 medium fennel bulb, cored + diced

 - 4 cloves garlic, chopped

-- 1–1 ½ tsp crushed red pepper (depending on your spice preference)
+- 1–1 ½ tsp red pepper flakes (depending on your heat preference)

 - 1 tsp fennel seeds

 - 2 tbsp tomato paste